WheteThunger/BoomboxDurability/README.md

 - Allows customizing decay damage that deployable boomboxes take while playing

+## Notes

-Note: This plugin does not affect portable boomboxes.
-For those, you can use [Never Wear](https://umod.org/plugins/never-wear) with the `fun.boomboxportable` item to the config.
+- This plugin does not affect portable boomboxes.
+For those, you can use [Never Wear](https://umod.org/plugins/never-wear) and add the `fun.boomboxportable` item to the config.
+- As of the August 2021 Rust update, deployable boom boxes no longer take decay damage by default.
+However, you can continue to use this plugin to add decay damage if you want.

 ## Permission